Raphhh/trex/docs/TRexDocs/Core/Object.md

 ## Object export

-Object export recovers its properties and transmits in a format independent of the object. by default, every property is exported, included protected and private one.
+Object export recovers its properties and transmits in a format independent of the object.
+By default, every property is exported, included protected and private one.
 In the same way, properties of parents are exported.
 If a parent property has the same name as a child, only the child's one is exported.

 You can also hid some properties and prevent their exportation.
 You just have to specify it in the comment of these properties with the special tag @transient.
+This tag applies on all the properties of a class when it is added to the class comments.

+You can also filter properties on their visibility (private/protected/public).

 ### To array